-- A notification letter will be sent to the chapter's executive board, advisors, and headquarters staff. - Chapters rated as Excelling will receive additional exposure through available campus marketing and advertisement opportunities (may include digital flyers, The Slate, etc.). - Chapters will receive public recognition through an award at the annual student leadership awards banquet in the subsequent semester (spring). - Chapters will be rewarded with a \$100 grant from the Office of Fraternity and Sorority Affairs to be used toward approved chapter activities.
+- A notification letter will be sent to the chapter's executive board, advisors, and headquarters staff. - Chapters will receive public recognition through an award at the annual student leadership awards banquet in the subsequent semester (spring). - Chapters will be rewarded with a \$100 grant from the Office of Fraternity and Sorority Affairs to be used toward approved chapter activities.